-Note the names of his two most requested topics: “The Risks and Benefits of Cesarean Section” and “The Risk of VBACs.”
-So interesting that cesareans have benefits, yet VBACs only offer risk.
+First, can we just look at the names of his two most requested topics: “The Risks and Benefits of Cesarean Section” and “The Risk of VBACs?”
+It is glaring to me how only cesareans have benefits… VBACs only have risks.
+Did anyone else catch that?

 The phrase, “once a cesarean, always a cesarean” dates back to an article by Edwin Cragin entitled “Conservatism in Obstetrics” published in 1916.
 Although cesarean delivery rarely was performed in that era, Cragin’s purpose was to urge physicians to avoid unnecessary cesareans.
 He termed the cesarean operation “radical obstetric surgery” and urged his colleagues to practice sound obstetrics to avoid having to resort to it.
 The famous “once a cesarean, always a cesarean” phrase came in the final paragraph of the article and clearly was meant to emphasize that one of the risks of a primary cesarean is that repeat operations might be required.
 Interestingly, the author went on to point out that there are many exceptions to this rule and that one of his own patients had 3 vaginal births after cesarean without difficulty.
 This is remarkable given that vertical uterine incisions were standard at that time.
 The low transverse uterine incision would be championed by Kerr a decade later.

-The OB who wrote our letter above then says, “The key question is simply whether or not a 1 in 200 risk of fetal death is ‘acceptable.’”
-I find it ironic that the risk of miscarriage from an first-trimester amniocentesis is greater than the risk of uterine rupture yet that risk is acceptable when women want a diagnostic test.
+The OB who wrote our letter above then says, “The key question is simply whether or not a 1 in 200 risk of fetal death is ‘acceptable.'”
+As the risk of fetal death is not 1 in 200, we do not need to debate whether that is acceptable.

 Twenty years ago, the World Health Organization recommended that no more than 15% of deliveries should be delivered by C-section, pending evidence that higher levels benefit either mothers or their offspring.
 Of 60 medium- and high-income countries reviewed in a recent study, the majority (62%) had national rates of C-section above 15%.
 If we assume, based on the World Health Organization recommendations, that C-section rates above 15% lack medical justification, then there are 3.5 million medically unjustified interventions performed among these countries yearly.